About the services

 - Fill out a free application to Shoreline Community College.

-- Once you have been admitted to Shoreline and have a student ID number, fill out Post Bac Studies Enrollment Form
+- Once you have been admitted to Shoreline and have a student ID number, fill out the Post Bac Services Participation Form

 Success rate data